paypal/squbs/docs/bootstrap.md

 *Service*: Identifies a squbs service.

 *Extension*: Identifies a squbs framework extension.
-The extension entry point has to extend from
+The extension entry point has to extend from `org.squbs.lifecycle.ExtensionLifecycle` trait.
-    org.squbs.lifecycle.ExtensionInit trait.

 ##Configuration Resolution